zxc308/P4-tutorials/README.md

 ## Obtaining required software

+### Dev container

+If you use VS Code and Docker, install the [dev containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and you can set up a Docker environment to complete all the exercises with one VS Code command: `Dev Containers: Rebuild and Reopen in Container`.

+Some of the exercises require a GUI (Mininet `xterm` command for example).
+The [`desktop-lite`](https://github.com/devcontainers/features/tree/main/src/desktop-lite) feature is configured to provide a remote desktop through VNC.
+After the container started, to connect to the desktop, either open http://localhost:6080 in a web browser, or use a [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901`.
+The password is `vscode` for both.
+All these are configurable in [`devcontainer.json`](.devcontainer/devcontainer.json).

+### Virtual machine

 If you are starting this tutorial at one of the proctored tutorial events, then we've already provided you with a virtual machine that has all of the required software installed.
 Ask an instructor for a USB stick with